 The ROI (region of interest) function allows you to output images by specifying the area to scan.

 ROI Settings

-Specify the area to scan by specifying the Width and Horizontal offset value (ImageFormatControl).
+Specify the area to scan by specifying the Width, Horizontal offset (OffsetX), Height (number of lines), and Vertical offset (OffsetY) values (ImageFormatControl).